 Common Mistakes and How to Avoid Them

-2. Neglecting temperature.
+- Neglecting temperature.
 French press water should be 195–205°F (90–96°C).
 Many automatic brewers heat to exactly that range, but older machines may underperform.
 Check your equipment annually.
-For maintenance tips, see our article on when to schedule coffee equipment maintenance.

 Frequently Asked Questions

 Yes, typically.
 French press coffee contains more coffee oils and micro-ground particles because the metal mesh doesn't filter them out.
 This gives a thicker mouthfeel and more intense flavor.
 However, strength depends on the coffee-to-water ratio.
-Using a perfect French press coffee ratio for businesses (1:15 or 1:16 by weight) ensures optimal extraction without bitterness.
+Using a perfect ratio (1:15 or 1:16 by weight) ensures optimal extraction without bitterness.
+The higher oil content also means more body, which many coffee enthusiasts prefer.

 Which method is more cost-effective for a small cafe?